 Team Galaxy was a dual effort between Marathon Media and Canada's Ocean Group studio, with Canada's YTV and France's Channel 3 airing it.
 It was a critical failure on the United States's Cartoon Network as the audience had deemed it "Totally Spies in space" despite building a new lineup to feature it and also having it part of their then-new online streaming service, but the show is extremely popular in the Philippines, where reruns still air.

 It is surprisingly popular in Russia and Japan.
-Not a coincidence in Japan's case.
-All seven Tiny Toon video games released during the '90s were made by Konami and the more recent Tiny Toon Adventures: Buster's Bad Dream/Scary Dreams and the never-released Tiny Toons: Defenders of the Universe were made by Treasure.
+Not a coincidence in the latter's case, as all seven Tiny Toon video games released during the '90s were made by Konami, and Tiny Toon Adventures: Buster's Bad Dream and the never-released Tiny Toons: Defenders of the Universe were made by Treasure.

 Betty Boop was pretty popular in Japan in her heydays; she even got a special specifically made for Japanese audiences, "A Language All My Own" where Betty sings in Japanese.